 How to be a Power of Attorney

 Elder Law attorney Bill Blumer presents important information on requirements for individuals serving as financial or healthcare power of attorney.
-60 – 90 minute program.
+Program dates and times to be determined.

 Asset Protection Planning: What You Should Know

 While a Living Trust may be a useful tool in financial planning for some people, they may not be a wise choice for everyone.
-Attorney Bill Blumer will give unbiased counsel on planning techniques to protect your savings from the high cost of long-term care.
-60 – 90 minute program.
+Attorney Bill Blumer provides unbiased counsel on planning techniques to protect your savings from the high cost of long-term care.
+Program dates and times to be determined.